anti-racist-kid/anti-racist-site/src/posts/m-l-k-and-three-anti-racist-thing-to-try-during-the-pandemic.md

 photo taken by National Archives and Records Administration

 Martin Luther King Jr. was a leader in the civil rights.
 The important and his group of Anti-Racist (including Malcom X, and John Lewis) helped end segregation.
 But thats all they tell you in school.
 The painting by Emma Amos called You're Choice is showing M.L.K.
-Jr. and Malcom Z side by side, ones upside down and one is straight.
+Jr. and Malcom x side by side, ones upside down and one is straight.

 ![](/static/img/emma.jpg)

 art done by: Emma Amos

 photo taken by: Olga Livshin

 **Three Anti-racist Thing to try during the Pandemic:**